Republicans lash out at Democrats' claims that Trump intelligence pick Gabbard is 'compromised'

 Duckworth's comments drew immediate backlash from Republicans.

-“For her to say ridiculous and outright dangerous words like that is wrong," Sen. Markwayne Mullin, R-Oklahoma, said on CNN, challenging Duckworth to retract her words.
+“For her to say ridiculous and outright dangerous words like that is wrong," Sen. Markwayne Mullin, a Republican from Oklahoma, said on CNN, challenging Duckworth to retract her words.
 “That’s the most dangerous thing she could say — is that a United States lieutenant colonel in the United States Army is compromised and is an asset of Russia.”

 In recent days, other Democrats have accused Gabbard without evidence of being a “Russian asset.”
 Sen. Elizabeth Warren, a Massachusetts Democrat, has claimed, without offering details, that Gabbard is in Russian President Vladimir “Putin’s pocket.”